Heegaard Floer correction terms, with a twist: Computations and applications

 Consider the surgery exact triangle associated to 0--surgery along $K$; since the hat-plus long exact sequence is natural with respect to cobordisms, this triangle fits into a long exact sequence of triangles as follows:

 Observe that the horizontal maps from plus to hat have degree $+1$, the next ones have degree $0$ and the following ones have degree $-2$; that the vertical maps from $S^3_1(K)$ to $S^3$ are a sum of maps of non-negative degree, while all the other ones involving the torsion \spinc structure on $S^3_0(K)$ have degree $-\tfrac12$.
-Finally, since $\tHFoo(S^3_0(K)) = \Too$, we also obtain that $\tHFp(S^3_0(K))$ is the sum of a tower and a $U$--torsion subgroup.
+Finally, since $\tHFoo(S^3_0(K)) = \Too$, we also obtain that $\tHFp(S^3_0(K))$ contains a single tower.
 It follows that the vertical map $\tHFp(S^3_1(K))(s)\to\tHFp(S^3)$ is (up to a sign) multiplication by $U(1-t)$.
 An easy diagram chase completes the proof. \end{proof}

 \begin{lemma} Identify $\bF[H_2(S^3_0(K^2))]$ with $\bL = \bL(s)$.
 The plus-hat long exact sequence for the twisted Heegaard Floer homology of $S^3_0(K^2)$ in the torsion \spinc structure reads:

 \end{lemma}